What to do when you don’t fit inside a homeschool box

 Throw out the rest.
 Truly.
 Why hold on to materials, philosophy, labels, or activities that don’t work for you or your children?
 You wouldn’t ask your children to wear clothes that don’t fit.
 Why ask them to wear ideals that don’t fit?

-If you’re like me, you get a bit envious; sad even, about not quite being a good fit with the beautiful educational approaches that you have fallen in love with.
+If you’re like me, you get a bit envious; sad even, about not quite being a good fit with the beautiful educational approaches you’ve fallen in love with.
 I fell in love with Montessori philosophy and practice in my twenties, and vowed I would raise my children Montessori.
 But it turns out, I’m not Montessori, and neither are my children.
 They’re them, and I’m me.
 My views about education and children’s rights have changed, and many of them clash with Maria Montessori’s ideas.

 What to do?
 Keep the things you love.
 Keep the things that fit with your Why, and your children’s Why.
 Our core reasons for being school-free.
 That’s our point of reference.
 You might not fully know your core beliefs about parenting, childhood or learning yet, but you do know why you chose to live, school-free.